NsquaredLab/Biosignal-Device-Interface/docs/source/auto_examples/4_implementing_new_device.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 32-34
+GENERATED FROM PYTHON SOURCE LINES 39-41

 The file name should be the name of the manufacturer and the device, e.g., manu_mydevicename.py.
 The file should contain the device class that inherits from the BaseDevice class.

 ..
-GENERATED FROM PYTHON SOURCE LINES 34-75
+GENERATED FROM PYTHON SOURCE LINES 41-81

 .. code-block:: Python

-    from __future__ import annotations
     from typing import TYPE_CHECKING, Union, Dict
     from biosignal_device_interface.devices.core.base_device import BaseDevice
     from biosignal_device_interface.constants.devices.core.base_device_constants import (